webpage stats

-Talkov Law’s attorneys serving Tuolumne County are exceptionally experienced in the area of California partition actions.
+Talkov Law’s attorneys serving Tuolumne County are exceptionally experienced in California partition actions and have conducted over 400 partitions for our satisfied clients.
 California partition actions provide a legal mechanism for co-owners of real property to divide the property among themselves.
 The partition statutes allow a co-owner to file a lawsuit in court to have the property divided, either physically or by sale.
 The court will then order the division of the property in a way that is fair and equitable to all parties.
 The partition statutes also provide that any proceeds from the sale of the property must be divided among the co-owners in proportion to their respective interests in the property.

 Our team of partition attorneys can assist co-owners with frequently asked questions about partitions, such as: